auggieyd/dbesslnc2.0/data_curated/readme.md

 # For example: RP11-540O11.1-RP11-540O11.1, TMEM9B-AS1-LH02375, etc.
 ```

-Detailed data processing.
  Details see code: `/match/coor_match.ipynb:step3`.
 Conduct manual checks on the exons reported in `tocheck.txt` that have 100% overlap.

 <img src="./assets/image-20241225105948611.png" alt="image-20241225105948611" style="zoom:80%;" />

 2. Generate a merge.txt file.
-The complete merge process can be seen in the code:`/match/coor_match.ipynb:step4`
+The complete merge process can be seen in the code:`/match/coor_match.ipynb:step4`.Only the **NEAT1** group has three genes that can be merged; manually modify and combine them into one group.

    ![image-20241217233557071](./assets/image-20241217233557071.png)